RED LIGHT CAMERAS

 Are Late Times Secret?

-San Bernardino doesn't print the Late Time on their tickets, even though their Nestor system clearly has the capability to do so.
+San Bernardino didn't print the Late Time on their tickets, even though their Nestor system clearly had the capability to do so.

 (From sample ticket at the end of a Nestor brochure.)